Cecilia Dapaah: Court grants two GHC1million bail, remands five others | Ghana News Agency

 By Dorphina Ansah

-Accra, Aug 8, GNA – An Accra Circuit Court has granted GHC1million bail with three sureties to two of the seven persons standing trial in the theft case in Madam Cecilia Dapaah, a former Minister for Sanitation’s house.
+Accra, Aug 9, GNA- An Accra Circuit Court has granted GHC1 million bail with three sureties to two of the seven persons standing trial in the theft case in Madam Cecilia Dapaah, a former Minister for Sanitation’s house.

 The two accused persons are said to be lactating mothers.